- 09-05-2012, 04:13 PM

 - also, similar to GSE, resveratol may have a positive impact, and may be good in conjunction with GSE

 You should really talk to a specialist if you're worried.
 I'm not a doctor and this isn't a recommendation, but a recent study by cochrane that involved around 22,000 people since 1999 showed that those without prior heart problems or conditions did not benefit from taking rx meds for mild hypertension (surprisingly to many of us, 'mild' by their standards is actually 140-159/90-99).
-Basically, their studies found that if HBP is all you have, without any pre-existing condition, and you're active/in otherwise good health, your chances of having a heart or dying is not much greater in that range compared to those who take medicine, but would otherwise be in that range.
+Basically, their studies found that if HBP is all you have, without any pre-existing condition, and you're active/in otherwise good health, your chances of having a heart attack or dying is not much greater in that range compared to those who take medicine, but would otherwise be in that range.
 Do some research on NNT for HBP meds.
 They have to prescribe something like 110 people medications to prevent ONE episode.